GNV Sirio

-MS GNV Sirio is a cruiseferry owned and operated by Grandi Navi Veloci.
+GNV Sirio is a cruiseferry owned and operated by Grandi Navi Veloci.
 It was built in 2004 as Nuraghes by Fincantieri at Castellammare di Stabia, Italy.
 In 2023, it was transferred to Moby Lines and renamed Moby Vinci.
 The ship reverted to Grandi Navi Veloci in 2024, taking the name GNV Sirio.

 Features

 Nuraghes was the first of two sister ships, the other being Sharden.
 They are an improved version of the previous Bithia-class, with an additional car deck, bringing their gross register tonnage to nearly 40,000 GT, and allowing a greater cargo capacity (nearly 2,000 lane meters, equivalent to about 140 semi-trailers), or 1,085 cars.
 The ship can carry up to 3,000 passengers and has nine decks: